kcosr/symgrep/README.md

 # symgrep

-Symsemantic code search CLI currently supporting TypeScript, JavaScript, and C++.
+Symsemantic code search CLI currently supporting TypeScript, JavaScript, C++, and Rust.

 `symgrep` combines fast text search with symbol-aware, AST-backed queries and LLM-friendly JSON output.
 It can run as a one-shot CLI, reuse on-disk indexes